zai1208/CPBoy-colour/README.md

 You will need to have the [Hollyhock-2 CFW](https://github.com/SnailMath/hollyhock-2/) installed.
 After that just copy the most recent CPBoy.hkk from the releases tab into the root directory of your calculator.

-Currently there is no UI to select the rom.
-To load your Gameboy ROM, also copy it to the root directory of your calculator and call it "rom.gb".
+To load your Gameboy ROM, create a directory named "roms" and copy it to that directory on your calculator.
+The program should automatically detect the roms and create a selection menu.

 ## Controls